Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 sudo dnf install libstdc++-devel.i686
 ```

-## Ubuntu Server and other distributions that use `apt` as package manager
+## If you use Ubuntu Server or other distributions that use `apt` as package manager
 For Ubuntu, you can install the dependencies as follows:

 ```bash